midnightchip/geosn0w.github.io/_posts/2018-04-07-Arguments-in-C-CPP.md

 MacBook-Pro-van-Mac:~ mac$
 ```

-This exactly the expected behavior.
+This is exactly the expected behavior.
 We got the arguments and we used them during the life of the program.
 What happens if the user forgets to supply the arguments?
 Or an argument?
 Or a space between arguments?
 Or too many arguments?
 Well, since we do have a safety check based on comparing `argc` with the number of arguments we should have (3) we can stop an error.